A guide to resources at UMass and beyond.

 Good place for an overview.
 Journal articles, encyclopedia entries, case studies and web sites on environmental issues, arranged topically and/or geographically

 References to public policy literature: articles, scholarly and government literature, and research reports, in European languages, 1915-present.

 Chemical Abstracts Service (CAS) databases for chemistry and related scientific fields.
 Mid 1800's -.
 Also known as Medline and CAPlus.

 Requires account registration with UMass Amherst email account.
 License terms require that users connect to SciFinder Web through a computer on the UMass Amherst network.

 Presents best practices in a variety of sustainability areas including environmental impacts and pollution prevention initiatives, corporate citizenship, and long-term sustainable business practices.

-Indexes selected peer-reviewed journals.
+Indexes selected peer-reviewed journals, some conference proceedings, and some books.
 Sciences covered from 1900-present.
 Special feature: Extensive cross-indexing of cited references in all articles.